Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 Theme

-One more type of illustration is the one that immediately sets the general theme and mood of the website or app.
-They present strong visual metaphors and associations to establish an emotional appeal from the first seconds of interaction.
-It saves user’s time and effort supporting a positive user experience and creating the necessary atmosphere.
+Another type of illustration is one that immediately sets the general theme and mood of the website or app.
+These illustrations present strong visual metaphors and associations to establish an emotional appeal from the first seconds of interaction.
+They save users’ time and effort, supporting a positive user experience and creating the necessary atmosphere.

 Credits: Leo Natsume